MicrosoftDocs/win32/desktop-src/uxguide/vis-sound.md

 ## Guidelines

 ### Usage

--   **Use sound with restraint**—make sure there is a clear overall user benefit.
+-   **Use sound with restraint** make sure there is a clear overall user benefit.
 Focus on sounds that keep users informed, are likely to change their behavior, or provide useful feedback.
 When in doubt, don't use sound.
 -   **Select the sound and its characteristics based on how it is being used.** For a description of each usage pattern, see the table in the previous section.
 -   **For notifications and feedback, don't use sound as the only method of communication.** Rather, use sound as a supplemental method to reinforce visual or textual cues.
 Doing so ensures that users can see the information if they can't hear the sound.
 -   **Don't play loud or harsh sounds frequently.** Doing so is unnecessary and results in a poor user experience.
 The more often a sound is played, the less obtrusive it should be.
 Sounds don't have to be loud or harsh to attract attention.